gthubdev/website/README.md

 # GTHub Website

-This repo pupose its to hoste the source code for the [GTHub](https://gthub.eu) website.
+This repo purpose its to hoste the source code for the [GTHub](https://gthub.eu) website.

 ## Requirements